CKalla87/GifTastic/README.md

 5. You can also click on the same image to stop the animation.

-6. In the input box labeled ìInput Movieî you can search whichever movie you would like and then hit the ìSubmitî button.
+6. In the input box labeled ‚ÄúInput Movie‚Äù you can search whichever movie you would like and then hit the ‚ÄúSubmit‚Äù button.

 7. Once you hit submit you will now have a new button at the top of your list to choose 10 images from.